 In addition to identifying asbestos-related disease from HDC inpatient data, occupational disease reports submitted to LEO constitute another large source of reports.
-In fact, asbestos-related lung disease is the most common dust disease reported to LEO (Figure 9), through individual physicians certified as B-Readers, death certificates and the Michigan Courts.
-In 2020, for example, 162 cases of asbestos-related lung disease were identified through physician review of medical records, death certificates or hospital records (Figure 9).
+In fact, asbestos-related lung disease is the most common dust disease reported to LEO (Figure 9), through individual physicians certified as B-Readers, death certificates and the Michigan 3rd Judicial Court.
+In 2021, for example, 169 cases of asbestos-related lung disease were identified through B Readers, death certificates or the 3rd Judicial Court (Figure 9).
 Some of these patients reported may overlap with those reported in the HDC data (Figure 7).
-The total number of asbestos-related cases would therefore be less than the combined total of HDC cases (Figure 7) along with the cases reported directly to LEO (Figure 9 and Table 8) as this may or may not overlap as they each represent a different way to obtain a count of asbestos-related disease from these three different sources.
+The total number of asbestos-related cases would therefore be less than the combined total of HDC cases (Figure 7) along with the cases reported directly to LEO (Figure 9 and Table 8) as this may or may not overlap as they each represent a different way to obtain a count of asbestos-related disease from these two different sources (reports to LEO and reports from HDC data).

-FIGURE 9
+FIGURE 8